FAIMS/Fieldmark-Documentation/docs/intro/synchronisation.md

 By default, notebooks are set to not download files and attachments created by other users.
 To activate, go to the Notebook Settings and slide the 'Get attachments from other devices' toggle to 'On'.

 ## Verifying synchronisation
 While online, or connected to the offline server, the App will continuously synchronise new and updated records on the device and the server.
-Large datasets with numerous images may take several minutes to fully synchronise (particularly if teams have been offline for several days), but the major of records and edits will appear instantaneously.
+When on the project page, you will need to click [refresh]{.refresh} to reset the datagrid and show recently synced records.
+Large datasets with numerous images may take several minutes to fully synchronise (particularly if teams have been offline for several days), but the majority of records and edits will appear instantaneously.

 An icon in the App header will provide a notification if you are offline or sync has been disrupted.

 To verify your records have synced, check them on a different computer.

-:::{caution} Warning!
+:::{danger}
 Unsynchronized data will be lost if the App is uninstalled from a device or the browser cache is wiped.
 :::